Aarif123456/image_repository_api/views/README.md

-Holds code that controls how the information is sent back from the endpoint
+Holds code that controls the structure of the returned info from our endpoints.